7 things you (probably) didn’t know about Oscar Wilde

 The Anglo-Irish Victorian playwright Oscar Wilde (1854–1900) was the toast of 1890s London, famous for his society plays and flamboyant wit, as well as his support of aestheticism.
 He later became known for his affairs with men and, after two hugely public and damaging trials, Wilde was in 1895 convicted of 'gross indecency' – a charge which criminalised homosexual people that no longer exists in the UK – and sentenced to two years' imprisonment

-Now, a new 2018 film The Happy Prince starring Rupert Everett dramatises the final three years of Oscar Wilde’s life – spent in exile in France and Italy, suffering abuse and humiliation, before he died impoverished in a Paris hotel.
+The final three years of Oscar Wilde’s life were spent in exile in France and Italy, suffering abuse and humiliation, before he died impoverished in a Paris hotel.
 Here, we bring you seven surprising facts about Oscar Wilde…

 He was a proud Irishman